GodHybrid/AKS_primality-test/to-do.md

 ## Items

->Items are crafted by hand at high price or found in specific mod-related chests and lockboxes.
+-Items are crafted by hand at high price or found in specific mod-related chests and lockboxes.\
->All items are consumable and provide permanent buffs or boosts to the character.
+-All items are consumable and provide permanent buffs or boosts to the character.\
->Items have a specific amount of various ingredients to craft with: common - 4 ingredients, uncommon - 6, rare - 8.
+-Items have a specific amount of various ingredients to craft with: common - 4 ingredients, uncommon - 6, rare - 8.\
->Usable items are not craftable (found in chests?
+-Usable items are not craftable (found in chests?
 Rare drop?
 There should definitely be a limit on how many a player can carry.
-Use time limitation can be a debuff akin to Potion Sickness)
+Use time limitation can be a debuff akin to Potion Sickness)\

 **All items need their sprites/effects redrawn/resized to fit Terraria's aesthetic**

 #### Common items
 ###### Offensive items
 * [x][x]Barbed Wire - encircles the player in a small, grey, jagged circle, damaging enemies who come within.
-If several enemies are within range, only one of them will receive the damage.
+If several enemies are within range, only one of them will receive the damage.\
 		* Damage scales properly.
-Only one enemy receives damage at a time.
+Only one enemy receives damage at a time.\
-		* Wire sprite draws correctly. *The circle that depicts radius of effect is missing and has to be added.*
+		* Wire sprite draws correctly. *The circle that depicts radius of effect is missing and has to be added.*\
 * [x][ ]Crowbar
 * [x][ ]Gasoline
 * [x][ ]Headstompers